Bad Skincare: Toxins & Irritants

 Tips on Choosing Safer Products

 Finding safe products that are suitable for sensitive skin during cancer treatment can be challenging.
-I’ve done my best to provide product suggestions in my other blog posts that are non-toxic and appropriate.
-To reduce your exposure to harmful ingredients and find better products, follow these steps:
+I’ve done my best to provide product suggestions for face and body that are non-toxic and beneficial.

-Use fewer products.
 This is the easiest and least expensive way.

 Seek simple ingredient lists.

-Find safer brands.
 Use tools like EWG Skin Deep’s report builder or the Clearya App to help.
 Clearya was developed with cancer in mind.

-Use helpful resources.
 Learn more about these ingredients at Campaign for Safe Cosmetics. www.safecosmetics.org.